ReactTraining/react-workshop/courses/core/07-data-flow/exercise/README.md

 const FavoriteProductContext = React.createContext<FavoriteProductContextValue>();
 ```

-Then make the `<FavoriteProductProvider>` from that variable and pass down some context through it's `value` prop.
+Then make the `<FavoriteProductContext.Provider>` from that variable and pass down some context through it's `value` prop.
 Also, remember to pass the `children` into the provider.

 1. Create the `useFavoriteProduct` custom hook, return the context for anyone who wants to consume context by calling the `React.useContext` function with our `FavoriteProductContext` object.